The Effect of Sampling Temperature on Problem Solving in Large Language Models: Discussion

 \subsection{Limitations}

-There were several limitations to our research study:
+There were several limitations to our research study due to cost and runtime considerations:

+First, our study was limited to a subset of popular LLMs.
+As a result, our findings may not hold for other LLMs that were excluded from our experiment.

+Second, we only explored a subset of prompt-engineering techniques using a single prompt-and-response cycle with one-shot in-context learning.
+As a result, there may be more complex prompts or agent architectures that better leverage sampling temperature for creativity in their problem-solving capabilities.

-First, our study was limited to a small subset of problems, problem domains, and problem-solving tasks.
+Third, our study was limited to a subset of problems, problem domains, and problem-solving tasks.
 As a result, our findings may not hold for larger data sets, different problem domains, or other types of problem-solving tasks.

-Second, we only explored a small subset of prompt-engineering techniques using a single prompt-and-response cycle with one-shot in-context learning.
-As a result, there may be more complex prompts or agent architectures that better leverage sampling temperature in their problem-solving capabilities.
+Fourth, due to time and cost constraints, we limited our study to two test sets of 1,000 and 100 randomly selected questions from standard benchmarks.
+These limited sample sizes may have introduced bias into the results.
+Utilizing a larger and more diverse test set would enhance the statistical reliability of our findings.

+Fifth, we had to limit the sampling temperature range we explored from 0.0 to 1.0 for all combinations of models, prompts, and exams, except for GPT-3.5 using CoT prompting on the 100-question exam.
+As a result, the temperature hyperparameter of other LLMs may operate differently at temperatures above 1.0.

+Sixth, we fixed all other sampling parameters (e.g., top-p, top-k, repetition penalty, etc.) to isolate the effect of sampling temperature.
+As a result, there may be combinations of sampling parameters that result in different outcomes.

-Third, due to cost considerations, we could only fully explore the landscape of system prompts and problem domains with GPT-3.5.
-As a result, there may exist other combinations of system prompts and problem domains where other LLMs may better utilize sampling temperature for problem-solving.
+Finally, we could only explore a subset of the various combinations of models, prompts, exams, and temperatures.
+As a result, other combinations of LLMs, prompt-engineering techniques, and problem domains may exist where temperature plays a more important role in problem-solving performance.